 You are dureing the Term of this Voyage, to be very carefull in conforming Your selfe to what is directed by the Generall Printed Instructions annex’d to Your Comission, with regard as well to his Mats. honor, as to the Government of the Shipp under Your Comand, and when You returne to England, You are to call in at Plymouth and finding no Orders there to the contrary, to make the best of Your way to the Downes, and remaine there till further Order.
 Giving Us an Accot. of Your arrival.

 Was Halley successful in his mission?
-Well, follow @HalleysLog and he’ll tell you himself!
+Well, you can follow the progress of his expedition via his Twitter account @HalleysLog and he’ll tell you himself!